ykleinman/rps_rcav/README.md

  1. On each page, add links to get to the other two pages (so that our users don't have to keep typing into the address bar).
  1. I dropped three images in the `public/assets/images` folder: `rock.png`, `paper.png`, and `scissors.png`.
 Therefore, they are available to use (e.g., as the `src=""` of `<img>`s) at [http://localhost:3000/assets/images/rock.png](http://localhost:3000/assets/images/rock.png), etc. Use the images on your pages as you see fit.
  1. I also dropped `bootstrap.css` in the `public/assets/css` folder. `<link>` to it in `app/views/layouts/application.html.erb`, and use Bootstrap styles to make everything look nicer.
+ 1. Add a root URL such that visiting the bare domain, [http://localhost:3000](http://localhost:3000), defaults to playing rock.